 Taxes: In Mexico, you must file both monthly and annual tax returns.
-This process demands a considerable amount of time, in addition to knowing how to navigate the tax authority’s digital platform.
+This can be one of the challenges of doing business in Mexico not simply because the process demands a considerable amount of time, but also because navigating the tax authority’s digital platform can be complicated.
 Likewise, in the case of having employees, you must make social security withholdings and monthly payroll payments.
 In this case, it is recommended to hire local staff through a Professional Employer Organization (PEO).

 Registering a Property: This process must be carried out before the Public Registry of Property and it can take between 2 and 3 months, so you must be patient.
 Additionally, the process of registering a property when doing business Mexico varies depending on the specific geographic area where the property is located.

 Enforcing contracts and resolving insolvency: Legal proceedings in Mexico are mainly characterized by being complicated and time-consuming.
 Requesting something in the wrong instance may represent a delay of at least 3 months.
 A court case can take a minimum of 1 year to resolve.
 Therefore, the ideal is always to reach an agreement if a conflict arises.

 One of the challenges of doing business in Mexico can be obtaining a temporary resident visa, which can be a sometimes drawn-out and bureaucratic process.
 It takes up to 4 months to obtain the registration that allows a company to hire foreign employees and once this permit is obtained, the process for the employee to obtain the temporary resident card can take another 4 months.